oy3o/oy3opy/README.md

 ## string display width helper
 - `string_width(text)`: Return the width of a string in terminal columns.
-- `maxwidth(text, width)`: Return a truncated version of a string that fits in a given width.
+- `string_width_fits(text, width)`: Return a truncated version of a string that fits in a given width.
 - `split_bywidth(str:str, width:int)`: Split a string into a list of substrings that have the same or less width.
-- `splitstrings_bywidth(lines:list[str], width:int, a:int=None, b:int=None)`: Split a list of strings into a list of tuples containing substrings, line index and fragment index.
+- `split_bywidth_strings(lines:list[str], width:int, a:int=None, b:int=None)`: Split a list of strings into a list of tuples containing substrings, line index and fragment index.

 ## token helper
 - `Token().count(text)`